 As a member of the music staff for opera companies throughout the country, Dr. McEnaney has assisted on the preparation of more than 100 productions, with

 repertoire ranging from Orfeo ed Euridice to Silent Night.
-He maintains active associations with Florentine Opera Company as Principal Pianist and Coach and Minnesota
+He maintains active associations with Florentine Opera Company as Principal Production Pianist and Coach and

-Opera as Master Coach, and has worked as a guest coach for such companies as Opera Theatre of Saint Louis, Central City Opera, Virginia Opera, Opera Southwest, Cedar Rapids Opera Theatre, Skylark
+Minnesota Opera as Master Coach, and has worked as a guest coach for such companies as Opera Theatre of Saint Louis, Central City Opera, Virginia Opera, Opera Southwest, Cedar Rapids Opera

 A dedicated advocate for the creative training of young singers, Dr. McEnaney is frequently in demand as faculty coach for summer opera festivals and as master clinician at colleges and universities in the Midwest and beyond.
-He served as Director and Principal Coach for the ECCO Program, a joint young artist program between Minnesota Opera and The University of Minnesota School of Music from 2013-2016.
+For three seasons, he served as Director and Principal Coach for the ECCO Program, a joint young artist program between Minnesota Opera and The University of Minnesota School of Music.
 Additionally, he designed and administrated a new young artist program for Fargo-Moorhead Opera.
 Begun in 2014, the Gate City Bank Young Artist Program gives four highly talented singers the opportunity to hone their craft in pursuit of a singing career by presenting numerous performances throughout the community.
-The program regularly serves over 2,000 K-12 and collegiate students each season and has become a permanent part of the opera company’s offerings.
+The program regularly serves several thousand K-12 and collegiate students each season and has become a permanent part of the opera company’s offerings.

 As a recitalist, Dr. McEnaney has appeared with singers from the rosters of the nation's leading opera companies.
-He has served as orchestral pianist with Minnesota Orchestra, Milwaukee Symphony Orchestra, St. Paul Civic Symphony and the opera orchestras of Minnesota Opera and Central City Opera.
+He has served as orchestral keyboardist with Minnesota Orchestra, Milwaukee Symphony Orchestra, St. Paul Civic Symphony and the orchestras of Minnesota Opera and Central City Opera.
 His performances have been broadcast locally and nationally on American Public Media, Minnesota Public Radio, Colorado Public Radio, Twin Cities Public Television, KSTP-TV's Twin Cities Live, and WCCO-TV's Mid-Morning.
-He has assisted many of the most renowned vocal artists of our time in masterclasses and private sessions, including Christine Brewer, Anna Christy, David Daniels, Elizabeth Futral, Denyce Graves, Marilyn Horne, Thomas Hampson, Frank Lopardo, Susanne Mentzer, Susanna Phillips, Patricia Racette, John Relyea, and Carol Vaness.
+He has assisted many of the most renowned vocal artists of our time, including Christine Brewer, Anna Christy, David Daniels, Elizabeth Futral, Denyce Graves, Marilyn Horne, Thomas Hampson, Frank Lopardo, Susanne Mentzer, Susanna Phillips, Patricia Racette, John Relyea, and Carol Vaness.
 Additional collaborations include work with former Tonight Show bandleader Doc Severinsen and with Minnesota humorist and playwright Kevin Kling.

 Dr. McEnaney is an alumnus of young artist programs at Music Academy of the West, Wolf Trap Opera Company, Des Moines Metro Opera, Cedar Rapids Opera Theatre, and Minnesota Opera, where he worked four seasons as Resident Artist Coach/Accompanist.
 He holds degrees in piano performance and collaborative piano from Eastern Illinois University, The University of Iowa, and the University of Minnesota, and divides his time between the cities of Minneapolis and Milwaukee.